jeffdemeutter/ArchDwm/README.md

     I would suggest renaming this directory to `.suckless` or `.dwm`.
 2. Run the `setup.sh` that is provided.
 3. Reboot your machine
-4. after logging in, dwm should open automaticly
+4. After logging in, dwm should open automaticly

 ## TODO
 - invert mouse scroll for touchpad